sandytalks/SANDYPLAY/README.md

 <details>
 <summary><strong>What API keys do I need?</strong></summary>
 <p><strong>None</strong> for core playback, EQ, DTS, visualizer, lyrics, radio, IPTV, anime, and all online studios.
-Gemini (free) for translation/AI chat.
-Dolby.io (free tier) for cloud mastering.</p>
+A simple Google Account sign-in gives you access to the Sandytalks AI chatbot.
+Dolby.io (free tier) is optional for cloud mastering.</p>
 </details>

 <details>